 When my firstborn was only a few weeks old he began this little shaking movement with his head. which really started to concern me.

-Feeling somewhat frightened and alarmed that my baby was shaking his head and his little brain would be damaged by this side to side head shaking.
+Feeling somewhat frightened and alarmed that my baby was nodding his head damaging his little brain by constantly shaking his head from side to side.